If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

-Fueled by an ongoing mission to empower women around the world, International Women’s Day is this coming Sunday, March 8.
-This year’s #EqualforEqual campaign encourages individuality with the message that everyone’s responsible for their own thoughts and actions, while collectively each of us can help create a gender equal world.
+Fueled by an ongoing mission to empower women around the world, International Women’s Day is coming on Monday, March 8.
+This year’s #ChoosetoChallenge campaign encourages people to challenge and call out gender bias and inequality, as well as choose to seek out and celebrate women’s achievements.

-In recognition and support of this year’s initiatives, the footwear community and several fashion retailers have launched their own initiatives to support and amplify the cause.
+In recognition and support of this year’s initiatives, and in celebration of the entire month, the footwear community and several fashion retailers have launched their own initiatives to amplify the cause.

 Here, some of the brands participating in the movement.